Fort McCoy personnel engage with local chamber of commerce during January 2026 meeting

 |0

-This work, Fort McCoy personnel engage with local chamber of commerce during January 2026 meeting [Image 2 of 2], by Melissa Dubois, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort McCoy personnel engage with local chamber of commerce during January 2026 meeting, by Scott Sturkol and Melissa Dubois, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Fort McCoy personnel engage with local chamber of commerce during January 2026 meeting